Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Conclusion Discussion

 We propose MIPO, a contrastive data augmentation method based on maximizing mutual information between prompts and responses, and evaluate it across a suite of both verifiable and non-verifiable tasks.
-In summary, our empirical evaluation of MIPO shows that: \begin{itemize}[noitemsep, topsep=0pt] \item MIPO provides effective personalization, improving models by 3--40\% across three pluralistic user datasets, two based on real-user datasets; \item MIPO achieves these personalization gains while maintaining or improving model's output diversity; \item While most effective for personalization, MIPO can further be applied to a broader set of math and reasoning tasks beyond personalization, achieving an additional 1--4\% improvements on top of already instruction-finetuned models on these benchmarks; \item MIPO provides especially larger gains for smaller models whose self-generated data is likely suboptimal (e.g., 18\% average improvement for Llama-1B-Instruct on reasoning benchmarks). \end{itemize} Crucially, MIPO can achieve these gains \emph{without any additional data or human supervision.} Our work demonstrates that the mutual information between prompts and responses serves as a useful intrinsic signal across different tasks.
-Combining this signal with external or verifiable rewards in online RL settings can be a promising future direction.
+Our empirical evaluation shows that: \begin{itemize}[noitemsep, topsep=0pt] \item MIPO provides effective personalization, improving models by 3--51\% across three pluralistic user datasets; \item MIPO also extends to a broader set of LLM tasks, including math and MCQ, achieving an additional 1--4\% improvement on top of already instruction-finetuned models; \item MIPO yields especially large gains for smaller models whose self-generated data is likely suboptimal (e.g., 20\% average improvement for Llama3.2-1B-Instruct). \end{itemize} Crucially, MIPO can achieve these gains \emph{without any additional data or human supervision} and requires only a simple data-processing step before standard DPO training.
+These results suggest a promising direction for self-improvement using LLMs' implicit reward signals.